secersh/etzee/README.md

 In the top view of any device, the right side always acts as the sender, and the left side always acts as the receiver, allowing modules to form a node chain that communicates like a bus.
 When a new module joins the bus, the system automatically triggers node enumeration, effectively performing dynamic node discovery and registration.
 The same process applies when a node is removed from the chain.

+## Contribute

-Contribute: etzee is an open project for everyone who believe input devices can be more expressive.
+etzee is an open project for everyone who believe input devices can be more expressive.
 Join the experiment, build, modify, and extend the ecosystem in your own way.

+Join the dicscusson on [Discord](https://discord.gg/etzee)

 ## etzee b11